Email Templates | RedwoodSDK

 Email Templates

-The React Email project is makes it easy to create email templates.
+The React Email project makes it easy to create email templates.
 It includes unstyled components and the Tailwind CSS support.

 Installation